techkujaku/raspberry-pi-smart-home-server/README.md

 2) Product review sonoff s26 and how to connect
 3) Product review sonoff mini and how to connect
 4) home-assistant lovelace vertical, task- scheduler
-5) Mounting USB and Using FTP with mobile devices, Android apps Cx- File Explorer
+5) Mounting USB and Using FTP on windows and mobile devices, Android apps Cx- File Explorer
 6) Qbittorent
 7) Plex-Server
 8) VLC and home assistant